owenwiesler/python-overflight/README.md

 Unavailable.

-Aircraft data gathering works well (and quickly), but unable to print using the thermal receipt printer I have available, and Epson TM-M30.
+Aircraft data gathering works well (and quickly), but unable to print using the thermal receipt printer I have available, an Epson TM-M30.

 #### Windows